 We account for non-marketable investments using the equity method of accounting if the investment gives us the ability to exercise significant influence over, but not control, an investee.
 Significant influence generally exists when we have an ownership interest representing between 20% and 50% of the voting stock of the investee.
-Under the equity method of accounting, investments are stated at initial cost and are adjusted for subsequent additional investments and our proportionate share of earnings or losses and distributions
+Under the equity method of accounting, investments are stated at initial cost and are adjusted for subsequent additional investments and our proportionate share of earnings or losses and distributions.

 In December 2014, Calavo formed a wholly owned subsidiary Calavo Growers De Mexico, S. de R.L. de C.V.
 (Calavo Sub).
 In July 2015, Calavo Sub entered into a Shareholder Agreement with Grupo Belo del Pacifico, S.A. de C.V., (Belo) a Mexican Company owned by Agricola Belher, and Agricola Don Memo, S.A. de C.V.
 (Don Memo).
 Don Memo, a Mexican corporation formed in July 2013, is engaged in the business of owning and improving land in Jalisco, Mexico for the growing of tomatoes and other produce and the sale and distribution of tomatoes and other produce.
 Belo and Calavo Sub have an equal one-half ownership interest in Don Memo.
 Pursuant to a management service agreement, Belo, through its officers and employees, shall have day-to-day power and authority to manage the operations.
-In fiscal 2018 and 2017, we contributed \$0.1 million and \$0.5 million as investments in Don Memo.
-These investment contributions represent Calavo Sub's 50% ownership in Don Memo, which is included in investment in unconsolidated entities on our balance sheet.
+In fiscal 2018, we contributed \$0.1 million as investments in Don Memo.
+This investment contribution represent Calavo Sub's 50% ownership in Don Memo, which is included in investment in unconsolidated entities on our balance sheet.
 We use the equity method to account for this investment.
-As of October 31, 2018 and 2017, we have an investment of \$4.9 million and \$4.6 million in Don Memo.
+As of October 31, 2019 and 2018, we have an investment of \$4.9 million and \$4.9 million in Don Memo.

-As of October 31, 2018 and 2017, we have an investment of \$19.9 million and \$28.4 million in FreshRealm, LLC ("FreshRealm").
+As of October 31, 2019 and 2018, we have an investment of \$5.8 million and \$19.9 million in FreshRealm, LLC ("FreshRealm").
 We record the amount of our investment in FreshRealm in "Investment in unconsolidated entities" on our Consolidated Balance Sheets and recognize losses in FreshRealm in "Income/(loss) in unconsolidated entities" in our Consolidated Condensed Statement of Income.
 See Note 16 for additional information.

 Effective July 31, 2018, we entered into a Note and Membership Unit Purchase Agreement ("NMUPA") with FreshRealm, pursuant to which we agreed to provide additional financing to FreshRealm, subject to certain terms and conditions.
 Pursuant to such NMUPA, we entered into a Subscription Agreement with FreshRealm, whereby we purchased \$3.5 million of equity units in FreshRealm, on July 31, 2018.
-FreshRealm concurrently entered into subscription agreements with certain third-party investors for an additional \$3.5 million of equity investments.
 As of October 31, 2018, our ownership percentage in FreshRealm was approximately 37%.
+In fiscal 2019, certain FreshRealm employees left the company surrendering their ownership units.
+This changed Calavo's ownership percentage slightly to 38%.

-In order to estimate the fair value of our investment in Freshrealm we hired an independent third-party expert to provide their written opinion on the fair value of our investment.
+In order to estimate the fair value of our investment in FreshRealm we hired an independent third-party expert to provide their written opinion on the fair value of our investment.
 We reviewed and considered their independent expert opinion in making our determination.